jfmengels/elm-review-documentation/README.md

 You can ask the compiler to check whether the documentation is valid (as in, in a publishable state) if you're developing a package, by running `elm make --docs=docs.json`.
 It will fail the compilation if documentation is missing, so you might not be able to enable it if the project is far from ready yet.
-I do recommend enabling this as soon as you can, so that you can work on the documentation as you are working on the project, not right before releasing when it becomes a chore.
+I do recommend enabling this as soon as you can, so that you can work on the documentation as you are working on the project, not right before releasing when it might feel like a chore.

 Additionally, running the previous command generates a `docs.json` file which I recommend you commit into the project, as that will allow people to look at the documentation using [`elm-doc-preview`](https://elm-doc-preview.netlify.app/) and